ETF Academy Index Funds

 What are index funds?

-Index funds are funds based on index investing.
+They are the funds that are based on index investing.
 A professional portfolio manager constructs a fund designed to follow an index on your behalf.

 Tracker fund is another name for index funds.